cibernox/cibernox.github.io/source/_posts/2015-06-18-how-to-inject-the-current-user-using-ember-simple-auth.markdown

 My idea was: If my service is a `PromiseProxyObject` and its content is also another `PromiseProxyObject` I should be able to access the user though a double proxied interface.
 I thought I had been very clever.
 It was self contained and clear and it worked! ....ish.
-I only worked if you already had a session, but not if you try to login.
+It only worked if you already had a session, but not if you try to login.

 When you're not logged the content of this PromiseProxyObject is undefined.
 I was planning to set the content to the current user in my login action and remove it when I log out, but what I didn't